Summary

 Whenever software is changed, an analysis should be conducted not just for validation of the individual change, but also to determine the extent and impact of that change on the entire system.
 As part of the Cloud Assurance™ core-level subscription for Oracle SCM Cloud service, USDM provides an impact assessment of upcoming releases that includes guidance on the required regression testing based on the high-risk areas of the system's core functionality.

-Additionally, you can upgrade to USDM’s premium-level Cloud AssuranceTM subscription, if you would also like for USDM provide a customer-specific analysis of Oracle’s SCM Cloud releases to ensure all aspects of your unique system configuration are tested according to your inherent risk – within your specific testing environment.
-Regression test scripts are executed for each release specific to each customer’s configuration.
+Additionally, you can upgrade to USDM's premium-level Cloud Assurance™ subscription, if you would also like for USDM to provide a customer-specific analysis of Oracle's SCM Cloud releases to ensure all aspects of your unique system configuration are tested according to your inherent risk – within your specific testing environment.
+Regression test scripts are executed for each release specific to each customer's configuration.
+Read more about what it means to be Cloud Assurance Certified.

 [1] General Principles of Software Validation; Final Guidance for Industry and FDA Staff, FDA (2002).